rolandjlevy/express-portfolio-api/README.md

 ### API for portfolio website, Sliders game and Solitaire game

-> Built with Node, Express, EJS and MongoDb atlas.
+> Built with Node, Express, EJS and MongoDb atlas

 - For the portfolio website it includes endpoints for adding projects, changing sort order and toggling visibility.
 - For the Sliders and Solitaire games it includes endpoints for adding scores to the leaderboard.